mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.0-Release-Notes.md

 MaxAdmin now defaults to Emacs editing mode instead of VIM.
 To activate with VIM-mode start MaxAdmin with option -i.

+### Named Server Filter
+The source option can now handle wildcards such as:
+192.168.%.%

+For more details, read the [Named Server Filter documentation](../Filters/Named-Server-Filter.md).

 ## New Features

 ### Dynamic configuration